 Trading It at a Local Store

 Trading in your guitar at a local guitar shop is probably the easiest way to sell your guitar for cash.
 You might have bought your instrument at a Guitar Center store.
 Now, things come full circle as you take the guitar back to resell it.
-Guitar Center has a Trade-In Trade-Up program where they accept used guitars and gear.
+They have a Trade-In Trade-Up program where Guitar Center buys guitars and other gear back from you.
 Sometimes you can even get savings on your trade credit, but it depends on the store and the promotions it’s running.

 Guitar Center will accept acoustic and electric guitars as well as basses.
 You can also get rid of your guitar amp cabs and heads.
 Do know you cannot trade in guitar parts on their own.